PortableSheep/Pliant/README.markdown

 Pliant Change Log
 ---------------------
+* **3.5**
+    * Added new events onFieldRemoved, onFieldToggle, and onFieldRuleToggle.
+    * Added new pl.decorator.js plugin that makes decorating elements for a field easier.
+Example: Astrisks for required fields.
 * **3.4.5**
     * Changed rule chaining logic to accept the "rules" option as a string as well as an array, for brevity when only chaining one rule.
     * Renamed "validateOnFieldChange" init option to "validateOnChange" for consistency.